mtry99/GetBooked/README.md

 3. Borrowing books: Once users have found a book they like and it is available in the system, the user can borrow the book by clicking a ‘checkout’ button.
 This will create an entry in the book log for that particular user along with a  return date for the book.

 4. Adding a new book: If an administrator logs into the library system, there is a tab for them to add a new book.
 This will lead them to another page/form where they can add a new book by specifying parameters like ‘Book name’, ‘ISBN number’, ‘Author Name’, ‘genres’.
 The header.php, new-book.php, create-book-db.sql files implement this feature.

+5. Opening Collections: Users are able to unbox random books from a selected collection, and the book that was unboxxed will be added to their inventory.

+6. Viewing Inventory: Users are able to view all the books that they unboxxed in a cool interactive format.